kizu/kizu.ru/src/documents/pages/index/index.en.md

 The best way to contact me is to write me a letter to my e-mail address — [kizmarh@ya.ru](mailto:kizmarh@ya.ru).

-I participate at different social networks, but there is no point to list them there.
-The chances are — _I do not want to add you to my professional network on LinkedIn_, but if you'd go and [look at all the cats in my instagram](https://instagram.com/ki_zu) — I'll be happy.
+I participate in different social networks, but there is no point to list them there.
+The chances are — _I do not want to add you to my professional network on LinkedIn_, but if you'd go and [look at all the cats in my Instagram](https://instagram.com/ki_zu) — I'll be happy.